Shaista191/Shaista191/README.md

 - 👋 Hi, I’m @Shaista191
-- 👀 I’m interested in Gmae Development and Graphic Design
+- 👀 I’m interested in Game Development and Graphic Designing
 - 📫 How to reach me -> shaistaparpia@gmail.com

 <!---